 12. Keep your stuff in the cloud, free your internal memory

 The new storage fashion of 2017 is uploading files to the cloud.
 This not only makes our data accessible across devices but frees up valuable internal storage on the Android phone which can be used by apps installed on the device.
+Keep in mind that internal storage plays an important role in the performance of your Android phone.

 13. Don’t put too much stuff on the home screen